Table of Contents

 College may become a six-figure investment for many families.
-The average cost for tuition and fees at a four-year private college or university is nearly $38,000 a year, according to the College Board.
-Meanwhile, tuition and fees for public in-state and out-of-state institutions range from about $10,500 to over $27,000 annually.
+The average cost of tuition and fees at a four-year private college or university is $39,4001.
+Meanwhile, tuition and fees for public in-state and out-of-state institutions range from about $10,950 to over $28,000 annually.

 Both federal and private loans are available to help pay for college, but you should be careful about how much you and your child take out to fund their education, and make sure you all understand the repayment terms.
 Here are some items to consider when making this choice.